The Case For Scanning Your Old Photos Yourself

 Not only did my stuff take up my time and clutter my space, it cluttered my mind with a barrage of “talk.”
 As I underwent a metamorphosis to become a minimalist and decreased the amount of stuff I owned, I also freed myself from these innumerable mental conversations.
 It was calming.

 By prioritizing what I valued most and letting go of the rest, I found I didn’t need the guitar in my life, or the canning equipment, or the stamp collection, and I certainly didn’t need the silver bowl.
 They didn’t support my top values of traveling the world, spending more quality time with family and friends, improving my health, learning a language, and following my curiosity.
 So I let them go and made physical and mental space to focus on the mental conversations I did want to have.
-I say yes more often to the books I want to read, yes to visiting the Sahara and Angkor Wat, and yes to more quality time with my mom (my dad passed away this year).
+I say yes more often to the books I want to read, yes to visiting the Sahara and Angkor Wat, and yes to more quality time with my mom (my dad passed away last year).

 By following my top values and letting go of the rest, I found I didn’t need 98% of my belongings (your amount will vary).
 I spend a lot less time researching, buying, organizing, storing, repairing, cleaning, and disposing of stuff I don’t need.
 This provides me an enormous amount of time to do what I value.
 I also have time to do nothing—to let my mind rest.
 Our brains need downtime to process all of the inputs that we feed it everyday.
 Having time to meditate, walk in nature, or just be is crucial to our mental well-being.
 Now I say yes to my health.